 Kejriwal to take oath as Delhi CM in public ceremony at Ramlila Maidan on Feb 16: Sisodia

 Arvind Kejriwal will take oath as Delhi chief minister on February 16 at Ramlila Maidan in a grand ceremony that will be open to public, senior AAP leader Manish Sisodia said on Wednesday.
-All cabinet ministers will also take oath along with Kejriwal at the event, he said.
+Addressing reporters, Sisodia said all cabinet ministers will also take oath along with Kejriwal at the event.

-Sisodia also expressed concern about the attack on party MLA Naresh Yadav's convoy on Tuesday night, and said, "People responsible for maintaining law and order in Delhi should take action."
+The oath-taking ceremony will take place at 10 am on Sunday, Sisodia said and urged people to turn out in large numbers for the ceremony.
+This will be the third time Kejriwal will be taking oath as Chief Minister of Delhi after scripting a spectacular victory in the assembly polls, counting for which took place on Tuesday.

+The party won 62 out of the total 70 seats in the Delhi Assembly.
+Lauding the voters, he said, "Heartiest congratulations to the people of Delhi.
+It has given huge respect to the politics of works," Sisodia said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)